 "I was thinking what will happen if there is a child?
 There is nothing in the house - no ginger, no jaggery, no oil; nothing at all."

 "Everything will come.
 God provides!
-The very same people who refuse to lend us any money today will offer us money on their own tomorrow.
-I fathered nine sons, there was nothing in the house, yet by God's grace I could overcome all obstacles."
+The same people who refuse to lend us any money today will offer us money on their own tomorrow.
+I had nine sons, there was nothing in the house, yet by God's grace I could overcome all obstacles."

-It was not surprising for such a mentality to germinate and grow in a society where despite working hard people could scarcely earn a better living than these two; it is not the farmers but the middlemen - who exploited the weaknesses of the farmers - who were more wealthy.
-In fact, we would say that Ghisu had more wisdom than the farmers, and, so, instead of becoming a farmer had chosen to join the party of idlers.
-Although he had to wear rags, at least he did not have to slog like the farmers, and nobody could exploit him and take advantage of his helplessness.
+It was not surprising for such a mentality to germinate and grow in a society where despite working hard people could scarcely earn a better living than these two.
+It was not the farmers, but those who exploited the weaknesses of the farmers who were wealthy.
+In fact, we would say that Ghisu had more wisdom than the mindless farmers, and, so, instead of becoming a farmer had chosen to join the despicable group of idlers.
+But he lacked the skills of the idlers; so, while others from his group went on to become leaders and village heads, he was detested by the whole village.
+But, although he had to wear rags, he at least had the consolation that he did not have to slog like the farmers, and nobody could exploit him and take advantage of his helplessness.

-Father and son devoured the potatoes, though hot, hungrily - they had not eaten anything since yesterday.
+Father and son devoured the hot potatoes hungrily - they had not eaten anything since yesterday.
 Their hunger was so great that they could not wait for the potatoes to cool.
 The potatoes scorched their tongues.
-After being peeled the potatoes did not appear to be very hot, but once inside the mouth and when bitten by the teeth the hot core singed the tongue and the palate.
-The only wise thing to do was to gobble up the potatoes as fast as possible so that they quickly reached the belly where there were enough materials to cool them.
-The two were therefore gobbling up the potatoes although the effort brought tears to their eyes.
+After peeling the potatoes did not appear to be very hot, but once inside the mouth and when bitten by the teeth the hot core singed the tongue and the palate.
+The only wise thing to do was to gobble up the burning embers as fast as possible so that they quickly reached the innards where there were enough materials to cool them.
+The two were, therefore, gobbling up the potatoes although the effort brought tears to their eyes.